appsignal/appsignal-elixir/README.md

 [![Build Status](https://travis-ci.org/appsignal/appsignal-elixir.png?branch=master)](https://travis-ci.org/appsignal/appsignal-elixir)

-**NOTE: This library is alpha software, and still under development.
+**NOTE: This library is beta software, and still under development.
 Use at your own risk.
-API changes might occur without notice.
+API changes might still occur without notice.
 Please refer to the [Roadmap](Roadmap.md) document for more information.**

 See [Getting started](https://hexdocs.pm/appsignal/gettingstarted.html) on how to use this library.